Roadmap

 • a guided gig front door

-• optional DeerFlow-backed ticket, release, and conflict briefings
+• optional DeerFlow-backed ticket, release, and conflict briefings with saved follow-up sessions and richer release evidence

 What Comes Next